ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_adding_domain/guide.en-us.md

 Once you have finished configuring your accounts, you can now start using them.
 To do this, OVHcloud offers **webmail**, accessible via <https://www.ovhcloud.com/en/mail/>.
 I If you are using a third-party client with your email accounts, ensure that the software is compatible with the service.

-If you need help with configuring your email account on an email client or a device (e.g. a smartphone or tablet) or have questions about email service features, please refer to our documentation which you can access from the [Exchange](https://docs.ovh.com/us/en/microsoft-collaborative-solutions/) and [Email Pro](https://docs.ovh.com/us/en/emails-pro/) pages.
+If you need help with configuring your email account on an email client or a device (e.g. a smartphone or tablet) or have questions about email service features, please refer to our documentation which you can access from the [Exchange](https://docs.ovh.com/us/en/microsoft-collaborative-solutions/) pages.

 You can purchase Outlook licences in the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we), and Office 365 licences on the following page: <https://www.ovhcloud.com/en/collaborative-tools/microsoft-365/]>.